lschierer/RUT/packages/luke/20070116/see-just-how-human.md

 ---

-title: See just how human
+title: "See just how human"
 date: 2007-01-16 19:42:57
 tags:
   -  morality-religion